 My Dear Wormwood,

 I was thrilled to hear you have been making progress with the mother.
 You have a good lead, from what I hear.
 She’s feels over-worked, unappreciated, and discouraged?
 I’m so glad to hear it.
 If you tread carefully, this can be a great opportunity.

-I do have a few tips.
 First, aim your best efforts at her marriage.

 As you know, we cannot do much with a unified marriage.
 Luckily for us, a cranky and exhausted wife can do wonders to change that.
 We must convince her that her husband is no longer the friend and ally she first married.
 Instead, we must reveal every sin and selfish habit, especially drawing attention to his thoughtless actions (mal-intended or not) against her.